For All Intents and Purposes

 For all intents and purposes, it should be Madge Undersee in my shoes.
 But I guess you cannot help who you like, and Peeta Mellark does not like her.
 At least, not in that way.
 Also, despite being the mayor's daughter, she did not pass the last year of school, and has to retake the year, instead of going to college with me.
 I do not know who I am more upset for, her or me.

 Finnick 'Finn' Odiar, due to his epic marine skills, is also in the jeep.
 He swims and sails for the island, in fact just last year he was named the greatest swimmer in Panem's history, after he broke the record in the Panem Quarter Quell Games.
 A year older than me, I was too young to compete, but Papa has great confidence that if I had gone in for archery, I would have also come away a victor too.
-Seeing as he took the last year out for training, Finnick, will actually be starting at the same college as me, the only silver lining of this set up.
+Finnick, will actually be going back to the same college that I am starting at for his second year, the only silver lining of this set up.
 He, as opposed to me, is eager to get back to the Capitol ... let us just say, in his year away, his muscles were overworked not just by his swimming coach.

 And that is all who are in the car.
 My friends.
 Of course we are not the only ones around my age on the island, there are plenty of them at the party, and plenty whose mother's had not dragged them with them.
 Growing up on the small District 12 island, or Pruna, due to the islands bountiful supply of coal, I know them all by name, and they all - especially since Peeta Mellark announced me as the object of his affection - know who I am.
 And are all probably, like me, wondering what the fuck someone like him sees in a plane boring jane like me.
 Seriously, you would have a better conversation with Gale's sister, Posy, who has just turned two, and decided she would like to give talking a try.